JordanCWard/SQL/README.md

 30. Google

-Assume you're given a table with measurement values obtained from a Google sensor over multiple days with measurements taken multiple times within each day. <br>
+Assume you're given a table with measurement values obtained from a Google sensor over multiple days with measurements taken multiple times within each day.
 Write a query to calculate the sum of odd-numbered and even-numbered measurements separately for a particular day and display the results in two different columns. <br>

 Definition: Within a day, measurements taken at 1st, 3rd, and 5th times are considered odd-numbered measurements, and measurements taken at 2nd, 4th, and 6th times are considered even-numbered measurements.